 Even though I am a fan of the traditional dining room, I have to say that I don't like anything that is too formal.

-Antique dining tables are gorgeous but I come out in hot flush if I have to eat at one as I am terrified of damaging the surface.
+Antique dining tables are gorgeous but I come out in a hot flush if I have to eat at one as I am terrified of damaging the surface.
 There is nothing worse than seeing friends hover with a wine glass, not knowing where they can comfortably place it.
 So for me I have to have a table that you can comfortably use.

 You may still need to use placemats etc. but really you need to have a relaxed and welcoming feel to make sure your guests have a good time.
 So select a table that is functional and easy to maintain.
 A simple timber table that you can scrub down is the perfect relaxed table to eat at!